 AGRIBUSINESS IN INDIA

-Agriculture remains the source of livelihood for approximately 65% of Indian population especially in rural areas and a key driver for Indian economic growth.
+Agriculture is a source of livelihood for approximately 65% of Indian population and a key driver for economic growth.
 However, 70% of the 90 million households who rely on agriculture for a living in India spend more money than they earn each month.

-Upaya's 2018 accelerator program will be focused on the agribusiness industry in India.
-The cohort includes 11 entrepreneurs who are working to scale their early-stage job-creating companies with investments and consulting support.
-The goal of our accelerator program is to identify and support businesses who are building livelihoods for the extreme poor, each with a vision of improving the lives of at least 1,000 people within three years who are currently living on less than $1.90 a day.
+Upaya's 2018 accelerator program is focusing on the agribusiness industry in India.
+The cohort includes 11 entrepreneurs who are working to scale their early-stage job-creating companies.
+The goal of our program is to identify and support businesses who are building livelihoods for the extreme poor, each with a vision of improving the lives of at least 1,000 people within three years.

-On May 14 Upaya announced the companies participating in the 2018 agribusiness cohort.
+In May 2018, Upaya announced the companies participating in the 2018 agribusiness cohort.